alimansoori/question2answer/README.md

 - Beat spam with captchas, rate-limiting, moderation and/or flagging.
 - Block users, IP addresses, and censor words

-Q2A also features an extensive plugin system:
+ILYA also features an extensive plugin system:

 - Modify the HTML output for a page with *layers*.
-- Add custom pages to a Q2A site with *page modules*.
+- Add custom pages to a ILYA site with *page modules*.
 - Add extra content in various places with *widget modules*.
 - Allow login via an external identity provider such as Facebook with *login modules*.
 - Integrate WYSIWYG or other text editors with *editor/viewer modules*.